INFO PAGE

 Nonprofit Explorer is a tool offered by ProPublica that includes summary data for nonprofit tax returns and Form 990 documents, in both PDF and digital formats.

 You can search for your nonprofit organization by using the name, keyword, or EIN of your organization.
-You may fulfill some requirements for this ordinance by providing a link to your ProPublica's Nonprofit Explorer page on your nonprofit website.
+If your organization’s audited financial statements are posted on this site, you may fulfill the public posting requirement by providing a link to your ProPublica Nonprofit Explorer page on your nonprofit’s website.

 Updating information